Central West Pumped Hydro Project

 Where is the project located?

-Central West Pumped Hydro is located some 20km south-east from Bathurst, and 4km south of Yetholme on private land.
+Central West Pumped Hydro is located on Wiradjuri Country, some 20km south-east from Bathurst, and 4km south of Yetholme on private land.

 Which Council area (Local Government Area) is it located in?